takuya-takeuchi/Demo/Cloud/AmazonWebService-Compatibility/README.md

-# S3 samples by Amazon Web Service SDK for C++
+# Amazon Web Service (Compatibility)

 ## Abstracts

 * Build aws-sdk-cpp
-* Minimal S3 sample codes
+  * This artifact are used in subdirectory

 ## Requirements